grottrup/Robotics/README.md

 * Space: 4 DOF?

 * Under actuated robot
-    * Fewer DOF than neede
+    * Fewer DOF than needed

 * Over actuated robot
     * Snake like robot that uses way more joints/DOF than needed